IndigoDomotics/alexa-hue-bridge/README.md

 * **New Alexa Device Name**

     If adding a new Alexa Device, enter the name that you want Alexa to respond to.
 If you are going to associate this new Alexa Device with an Indigo Device, you can leave the field blank and the plugin will use the Indigo device name as the Alexa name.
 Otherwise, if you are going to associate this new Alexa Device with Indigo Actions you have to provide a name.
-The name field is not allowed to contain a vertical bar character ('|').
+The name field is not allowed to contain a vertical bar character ('|'), a comma character (',') or a semicolon character (';').
 You are not allowed to define duplicate Alexa Names (across all Alexa-Hue Bridges) and this will will be flagged as an error

 * **Alexa Device Name**